bbatsov/metaredux/_posts/2020-06-15-nrepl-0-8-evolving-the-protocol.md

 * `swap-middleware`, similar to `add-`, but replaces all existing middleware.
 Note that this _may_ remove the `dynamic-loader` itself.

 It practical terms this means that now clients can simply bundle whatever middleware they need to power their features (e.g. `piggieback`, `cider-nrepl`, `refactor-nrepl`, `sayid`) and load this middleware into an nREPL server after connecting to it.
-That's immensely powerful and will eventually result is no need for user setup to get access to everything a client has to offer.
-You'll forget about messages like `CIDER requires cider-nrepl for some its functionality to work properly`.
+That's immensely powerful and will eventually result in no need for user setup to get access to everything a client has to offer.
+You'll forget about messages like `CIDER requires cider-nrepl for some of its functionality to work properly`.
 It's going to take us a while to get to the point where most Clojure clients support this, but it's going to be a great moment when we get there.

 Big thanks to Shen Tian for tackling this!